sweetie-bot-project/sweetie_bot_rt_control/motion/sweetie_bot_robot_model/README.md

 It provides to another components information about joint ordering, joints groups (kinematic chains) and possible contacts.
 This package is part of [Sweetie Bot project](http://sweetiebot.net).
 See complete specification [here (Rus)](https://gitlab.com/sweetie-bot/sweetie_doc/wikis/plugin-robotmodel).

+**Joints**.
+Each joint has unique index, which specifies its position in full robot pose.

+**Kinematic chains**.
+Kinematic chain contains all joints between first and last link.
+Chain may ends with additional virtual links.
+They can be used to simplify inverse kinematics solution and present in full robot pose.
+Each chain has unique index, which specifies its position in full robot pose.
+One joint can be shared between many chains.

 **Joint groups**.
 Joints are grouped in joint groups.
-Each group is a kinematic chain which contains all joints between first and last link
-Chain may ends with additional virtual links.
-They can be used to simplify inverse kinematics solution and present in full robot pose.
-One joint can not be shared between to joint group.
-Each group has unique index, which specifies its position in full robot pose.

-**Joint ordering**.
-Joints are ordered according to joints groups and then according to their order in kinematic chain which corresponds to the group.
+Group consists of kinematic chains and joints.
+Two groups can not contains the same joints or chains.

 **Contacts**.
 Contacts are modeled as set of fixed points.
-Robot model provides access to these sets.
 Points coordinates represented in robot segments frames.
 Currently contacts are not bound to any specific robot segment, so they can be viewed simply as named points sets.

 **Robot description**.
 Plugin provides access to URDF robot description and KDL models of kinematic chains.